harryhanYuhao/tml/tetris/readme.md

 - Press `d` to move the block to the right
 - Press `s` to move the block down
 - Press `e` to rotate the block

+The speed shown in game is of a relative scale.